 Each workshop leader will spend an opening portion on his/her own work and the writing process involved.
 Workshop leaders will devote much of the session to work submitted.
-Students should email in advance a brief piece of writing—not more than a page—for each workshop.
-To assure consideration of your work, email the submission, putting in the subject line : Writers’ Week Workshop + Leader’s Name, to firstname.lastname@example.org.
+Attendees should email in advance a brief piece of writing—not more than a page—for each workshop.
+To assure consideration of your work, email the submission to email@example.com with a subject line including Writers’ Week Workshop and the workshop leader’s name.

-- For the Saturday morning, July 13: Finding Your Voice Workshop with Dawn Turner Trice submit a page of fiction or nonfiction writing, indicating whether for general readers or young adults.
+- For the Saturday morning Finding Your Voice Workshop with Dawn Turner Trice, submit a page of fiction or nonfiction writing, indicating whether for general readers or young adults.

-- For the Saturday afternoon July 20: Profiles workshop with Rick Kogan submit a page of a character profile, nonfiction or fiction.
+- For the Saturday afternoon Nonfiction Workshop with Rick Perlstein, submit a page of nonfiction connected to a person of interest—living or dead.

-The submitted work will be distributed to attendees and the leader will comment on some of the submissions, suggesting areas for revision.
-Students will participate in this feedback.
-Participants will have plenty of time for questions and answers.
+Submitted work will be distributed to attendees and the workshop leader will comment on some of the submissions, suggesting areas for revision.
+Attendees will participate in this feedback and have time for questions and answers.